-- Products where we own or license the intellectual property ("IP") the Company owns or licenses the underlying IP for product construction or for one or more components of the product and could seek to have the products made at a variety of manufacturing locations. - Products that are made for us on an exclusive basis the Company does not own all the underlying IP, but has products made by a third party solely for the Company on an exclusive basis. - Products that we source from suppliers on a non-exclusive basis the Company does not own the underlying IP but sources products on commercial terms from a third party.
+- Products where we own or license the intellectual property or, "IP" the Company owns or licenses the underlying IP for product construction or for one or more components of the product and could seek to have the products made at a variety of manufacturing locations.
+The Company has a perpetual license to United States Patent No. 8,765,263 "Multilayer Polyurethane Protective Films". - Products that are made for us on an exclusive basis the Company does not own all the underlying IP, but has products made by a third party solely for the Company on an exclusive basis. - Products that we source from suppliers on a non-exclusive basis the Company does not own the underlying IP but sources products on commercial terms from a third party.